Froggy-Momma/Mirrorsmoke/public/pilots/Raspberry.md

 ##
 ## Bio

-Ada works hard to promote herself, and Mirrorsmoke, as an operative/influencer on galactic socials.
+Not much is known of Ada Armada before joining MSMC.
+Notoriously cagey when talking about herself, she has a penchant for fabricating details of her history.
+What is known is her keen interest in AI, and her work promoting Mirrorsmoke (and herself, of course) via livestream and social media.

 ## Rumours

 * Lies regularly about herself
-* Bribed or otherwise cheated her way into a MSMC contract
+* Bribed or otherwise cheated her way into a Lancer License
-* Became a Lancer only for the clout
+* Joined MSMC only for the clout
 * Needs to stay away from her original homeland
-*  Has no friends
+* Is an AI/NHP specialist working on some classified project stolen from one of the big four
 * Used to be in a cult